vertizens/SliceR/README.md

 ***

-Look to SliceR Sample repository for how it all works together.
+Look to SliceR.Samples repository for how it all works together.